section-engineering-education/engineering-education/content/articles/naive-bayes-algorithm-in-python/index.md

 ![Confusion matrix](/engineering-education/naive-bayes-algorithm-in-python/confusion-matrix.png)

-From the above confusion matrix, we notice that out of 100%, the model could predict 86% of the data correctly with only 14% incorrect predictions.
+From the confusion matrix shown above, we notice that out of 100%, the model could predict 86% of the data correctly with only 14% incorrect predictions.
 From this, it's clear that our model has an accuracy of 84%.
 The accuracy of 84% is a good score, and thus we can conclude that our classifier is able to classify our data accurately.

 ### Conclusion
 In this tutorial, we have learned the Naive Bayes classifier's theory.
 First, we showed how to derive a mathematical formula of this classifier from the basic conditional probability.
 Later, we showed how to implement the Naive Bayes classifier in R and evaluated its performance using a confusion matrix.
 From the confusion matrix, we saw its ability to classify the data by giving a relatively incredible score.
 We can challenge ourselves by implementing tasks to handle problems such as email classification, transaction classification, and health data to classify tumors and other diseases.